 - Like Silver Scripts, the Express Scripts Medicare Saver plan has a 4-star rating.

-- It has a monthly premium under $30.
+- It has a monthly premium of under $30.

 - Similar to Silver Scripts, the Express Scripts Medicare Saver plan has a very large formulary.